As vaccinations lag, Italy’s elderly again pay a price

 That was true in the first horrifying wave and remained “absolutely the same” in subsequent spikes, he said.

-Promises to vaccinate all Italians over 80 all by the end of March have fallen woefully short, amid well-documented interruptions of vaccine supplies and organizational shortfalls.
-Just a third of Italy’s 7.3 million doses administered so far have gone to that age group, with more than half of those who carry memories of World War II still awaiting their first jab.
+Promises to vaccinate all Italians over 80 by the end of March have fallen woefully short, amid well-documented interruptions of vaccine supplies and organizational shortfalls.
+Just a third of Italy’s 7.3 million doses administered so far have gone to people in that age group, with more than half of those who carry memories of World War II still awaiting their first jab.

 “We should have already finished with this,” Lorini told The Associated Press.

 Italy’s new premier, Mario Draghi, pledged during a visit to Bergamo on Thursday that the vaccine campaign would be accelerated.
-His remarks came as he inaugurated a park to honor Italy’s over 104,000 dead.
-Through early March, two-thirds of those deaths have been among those over 80.
+His remarks came as he inaugurated a park to honor the country’s more than 104,000 dead from the pandemic.
+As of early March, two-thirds of Italy’s virus-related deaths were among those over 80; the median age of Italy’s pandemic dead currently hovers over 80 after spiking to 85 last summer.

 “We are here to promise our elderly that it will never happen again that fragile people are not adequately helped and protected.
 Only like this will we respect those who have left us,” Draghi said on the anniversary of the first army convoy carrying the virus dead from Bergamo.